hamzasherazii/hamzasherazii/README.md

 **Technologies I Love**

-💻 JavaScript, TypeScript
+💻 Python, JavaScript

-⚛️ ReactJS, Next.js
+🌐 Django, Next.js

 🎨 Tailwind CSS

-🧠 Solidity (Getting into Web3 development)
+🚀 Exploring Cloud & Web3 development

-... and always exploring more!
+... and always learning more!

 -----------------------------------------------------------------------------------------------------------------

 **Let's Connect!** 🌐

 Feel free to connect with me on LinkedIn (https://www.linkedin.com/in/hamzasherazi/) to stay updated on my professional journey.
-I'm always open to networking and collaboration opportunities within the tech community.
+I’m always open to networking and collaboration opportunities within the tech community.

 I share my progress on all my socials.